-6.3 Shelf life
+6.3.
+Shelf life

 4 years

 6.4 Special precautions for storage

 This medicinal product does not require any special storage conditions.

 6.5 Nature and contents of container

-Alu / Alu blister packs, pack size of 2,6, 12 and 18 tablets.
+Alu / Alu blister, pack sizes of 2, 6, 12 tablets.

-Not all pack sizes may be marketed.

 6.6 Special precautions for disposal

-None
+No special requirements.

 7 MARKETING AUTHORISATION HOLDER

-Bristol Laboratories Limited Unit 3, Canal side, Northbridge Road, Berkhamsted, Herts, HP4 1EG.
-United Kingdom.
+Bristol Laboratories Limited

+Unit 3, Canalside, Northbridge Road

+Berkhamsted, Herts, HP4 1EG

+United Kingdom

 8 MARKETING AUTHORISATION NUMBER(S)

-PL 17907/0240
+PL 17907/0216

 9 DATE OF FIRST AUTHORISATION/RENEWAL OF THE AUTHORISATION

-08/05/2009
+Date of the first authorisation: 24/03/2009 Renewal of the authorisation: 26/11/2024

 10 DATE OF REVISION OF THE TEXT

-20/06/2022
+26/11/2024